DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 * **KopiaUI** - GUI version.<br>
   Kopia that comes packaged with electron to provide the feel of a standalone desktop app.<br>
   Good for simple deployment where average user just wants to backup stuff.<br>
-  Benefits over cli or server is easier setup and management.<br>
+  Benefits over cli or server is easier setup, management and multiple repo connecting at once.<br>
   Drawback is that it runs under one user and only when that user is logged in.
 * **Kopia in Docker** - Kopia Server running in docker<br>
   Can fulfill two needs: